-\textbf{Question Engine.} The question engine is responsible for generating diverse questions with various categories.
+\textbf{Question Engine.} The question engine is responsible for generating diverse questions.
 We follow the process of traditional VQA dataset generation~\cite{johnson2017clevr}, exploiting \textit{question family} to generate questions.
-Specifically, a question family includes a template for constructing questions, and one can change its parameters to express diverse questions.
-For instance, the question \textit{``How many white wooden table are there?''} can be formed by the template \textit{``How many $<$C$>$ $<$M$>$ $<$O$>$ are there?''}, exploiting the parameters $<$C$>$, $<$M$>$ and $<$O$>$ (correspond to the values \textit{white}, \textit{wooden} and \textit{table}) to indicate the attributes ``color'', ``material'' and ``object''.
-In practice, there are five parameters we used, namely $<$C$>$ (color), $<$M$>$ (material), $<$S$>$ (shape), $<$R$>$ (relationship) and $<$O$>$ (object).
-In total, there are 90 question families in CLEVR3D and each of them has an average of four parameters.
-As shown in Figure~\ref{fig:fig2}~(a), by applying different question families, diverse questions can be generated.
+Specifically, a question family includes functional programs and text templates for constructing questions, and one can change its parameters to express diverse questions.
+For instance, the question \textit{``How many white wooden table are there?''} can be formed by the template \textit{``How many $<$C$>$ $<$M$>$ $<$O$>$ are there?''}, exploiting the parameters $<$C$>$, $<$M$>$ and $<$O$>$ (correspond to the values \textit{white}, \textit{wooden} and \textit{table}) to indicate the attributes ``color'', ``material'' and ``object'', respectively.
+In practice, there are five parameters, namely $<$C$>$ (color), $<$M$>$ (material), $<$S$>$ (shape), $<$R$>$ (relationship) and $<$O$>$ (object).
+We designed 90 question families in CLEVR3D, and each has an average of four parameters.
+As Fig.~\ref{fig:fig2}~(a), by applying different families, diverse questions are generated.

-\textbf{Question Sampling and Balance.} During the question generation, we randomly sample combinations of values and reject those which lead to ill-posed or degenerated questions.
+\textbf{Question Sampling and Balance.} We randomly sample combinations of values during the question generation and reject those leading to ill-posed or degenerated questions.
 For example, we eliminate questions of the form \textit{``What color is the $<$O$_1>$ to the $<$R$>$ of the $<$O$_2>$''} with $<$O$_1>$=``chair'' and $<$O$_2>$=``table'' if the scenes do not contain ``chair'' or ``table''.
-To further reduce the ambiguity, we do not consider the meaningless objects, \eg, ``floor'' and ``other objects'', in the question, since the relationship with them is almost singular (every object ``standing on'' the floor).
-Besides, we use rejection sampling to produce an approximately uniform answer distribution for each question family, which helps minimize question-conditional bias in the dataset.
-Finally, we balance the answer distribution by eliminating answers that appear less than one hundred.
+To further reduce the ambiguity, we do not consider the meaningless objects, \eg, ``floor'' and ``other objects'', in the question since the relationship with them is almost singular (every object ``standing on'' the floor).
+Besides, we eliminate answers that appear to be less than one hundred.